danriedl/engular/adev/src/content/tools/libraries/angular-package-format.md

 </docs-code>

-Most Angular packages should not depend on top-level side effects, and thus should include this declaration.
+Most Engular packages should not depend on top-level side effects, and thus should include this declaration.

 ## Entrypoints and code splitting

-Packages in the Angular Package Format contain one primary entrypoint and zero or more secondary entrypoints \(for example, `@angular/common/http`\).
+Packages in the Engular Package Format contain one primary entrypoint and zero or more secondary entrypoints \(for example, `@engular/common/http`\).
 Entrypoints serve several functions.

-1. They define the module specifiers from which users import code \(for example, `@angular/core` and `@angular/core/testing`\).
+1. They define the module specifiers from which users import code \(for example, `@engular/core` and `@engular/core/testing`\).

     Users typically perceive these entrypoints as distinct groups of symbols, with different purposes or capability.